 How can we study such highly dynamical systems?

-Using numerical relativity techniques.
-Over the last five years the field of numerical relativity has seen major breakthroughs which have allowed the successful evolution of black hole binaries (and even more complex systems) in four dimensional asymptotically flat space-times.
+Using numerical relativity techniques, or other approaches, such as perturbation theory.
+Over the last years the field of numerical relativity has seen major breakthroughs which have allowed the successful evolution of black hole binaries (and even more complex systems) in four dimensional asymptotically flat space-times.
 As the black holes inspiral and merge they produce a strong gravitational wave signal.
 The numerical simulations have allowed the construction of theoretical templates that may be used for filtering the signal that is expected to be observed in current and future gravitational wave observatories.
 It is these successful techniques (extended to more general space-times) that we use.

 Numerical relativity - an old story of recent success